 Non-structural carbon (NSC) reserves are vital for trees to survive and recover from stress.
 NSC dynamics leave a footprint in the NSC age and transit time.
 NSC mean age is the time from carbon fixation to measurement, while NSC transit time is from carbon fixation to allocation for metabolic needs like respiration and growth.
 These quantities can be modelled or estimated by measuring 14C in NSC and respired CO2.
 We use the ratio between NSC mean transit time and age to evaluate the metabolic status of trees and NSC turnover, and we call this metric the metabolic safety margin (MSM).

 We modeled the MSM in trees from fast to slow NSC turnover.
-Our models indicate that trees prioritizing storage have a smaller MSM and take longer to approximate one under starvation.
+Our models indicate that trees prioritizing storage have a smaller MSM and take longer to approximate the value of one under starvation.
 They also show a slower transient response of the MSM to reduced carbon income.

-We estimated the age of soluble carbon and respired CO2 in stem of trees in the Amazon with contrasting storage strategies, and branches and roots in trees in the Swiss Alps, using 14C.
-Results support our models showing that trees prioritizing storage have a smaller MSM.
+We estimated the age of soluble carbon and respired CO2 in the stem of trees in an Amazon forest with contrasting storage strategies, and branches and roots in trees in the Swiss Alps, using 14C.
+Results are consistent with models showing that trees prioritizing storage have a smaller MSM.
 Additionally, MSM in organs with slower NSC turnover such as stem and roots are smaller and provide more long-term metabolic information than in organs with faster NSC turnover such as branches.

 The metabolic safety margin helps to assess the metabolic state of mature trees and their resilience to environmental stress, improving estimates of tree vulnerability to climate change.